NIT Australia

 • BSBCRT512 Originate and develop concepts

-Note: Course structure, units and content are subjected to change during the delivery period due to a change in legislative requirements or due to NIT’s course review process.
+Note: Course structure, units and content are subject to change during the delivery period due to a change in legislative requirements or NIT’s course review process.

-For units that are delivered as part of a cluster, the training delivery and assessments will follow a holistic approach.
+Training delivery and assessments will follow a holistic approach for units delivered as part of a cluster.
 You will be required to complete all the assessment requirements of a cluster to advance in the course.
-Failing to complete the clustered assessments, will require re-enrolment in a full cluster (all units that form part of the cluster) with applicable fees.
+Failing to complete the clustered assessments will require re-enrolment in an entire cluster (all units that form part of the cluster) with applicable fees.

 Fees & Intake Dates